 11.00- 11.40 – Splunk

-Splunk’s approach to AIOps makes it easy to ingest almost any kind of data from almost any source, in real-time or historical, and then apply cutting edge AI and ML capabilities — predictive analytics, prediction and forecasting, event management and analytics, clustering, adaptive and statistical thresholding, anomaly detection, root cause determination, and more.
-It is this unique approach that helps replace a broad range of IT operations processes and tasks and allows companies to get value not possible with human analysis alone.
+In this session, Splunk will delve deep into operationalization of ML to detect domain generating algorithms in your environment.
+Splunk’s approach to security, is to ingest almost any kind of data from almost any source, in real-time or historical, and then apply cutting edge AI and ML capabilities — predictive analytics, event management and analytics, clustering, adaptive and statistical thresholding, anomaly detection, in order to detect both known and unknown threats.
+Don’t miss out the demo on Killchain C&C!

 11.40- 12.00 – Coffee Break